craftcms/docs/docs/5.x/reference/field-types/entries.md

 Additional settings are available under the **Advanced** toggle:

-- **Allow self relations** — Whether the current entry (with this field) should be allowed to select itself as a relation.
+- **Allow self relations** — If this field is added to an entry type field layout, should the author be allowed to select the entry they are editing as a relationship to itself?

 ### Multi-Site Settings